Zloy/p4-chips/README.md

 ### Setting up

 This gem should be informed of Player class and Player object method which returns player identifier.
-The Player object identifier should be either of Integer or String - VARCHAR(255) type.
+The Player object identifier should be an Integer.
+It also needs api entry point name.

     P4::Chips.configure User, :id, :balance    # here User object has :id method and is to be granted :balance entry method